August 11, 2020

 More from Metropolis

 If the sloping roof echoes traditional winery design, the concrete ribs that line it are a continuation of the vineyard’s striped pattern, says Chybik.
-Their aim was to architecturally re-create the visual effect of standing in a vineyard, where trees are planted in even rows.
+Their aim was to architecturally re-create the visual effect of standing in a vineyard, where grapevines are planted in even rows.

 In the tasting room, guests are invited to sample wine produced from local grape varietals such as Moravian muscat and Pálava, as well as more familiar options like pinots and Rieslings.
 In addition to the wine, visitors can lose themselves in the ceiling artwork; created by Czech painter Patrik Hábl, it happened almost by accident.